Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 Other Valves.

 A selection of used 6BL8's had their triodes measured on an AVO valve tester.
-Condition varied from worn (1.5ma/V and 6mA Ip) to good (5mA/V and 15mA Ip) and all were tested in the receiver to ensure the design is not fussy about valves, requiring "selected" types.
+Condition varied from worn (1.5ma/V transconductance, and 6mA plate current) to good (5mA/V transconductance and 15mA plate current), and all were tested in the receiver to ensure the design is not critical with valves, requiring "selected" types.
 A new unused 6BL8 was tried for comparison.
 In all cases the receiver functioned without loss of sensitivity, but the worn examples did seem to provide slightly less audio output.

-It was found that 6JW8, 6EA8, and 6U8 all worked as least as well as the 6BL8.
+It was found that 6JW8/ECF802, 6EA8, and 6U8 all worked as least as well as the 6BL8.
 The 6U8 worked very well, and appeared to be better than the 6BL8.
-This is not surprising since the triode has a higher mu than that of the 6BL8.
+This is not surprising, since the triode has a higher mu than that of the 6BL8.

 A selection of 6BL8's were tested.

-Depite the 6BL8 being so common, it's unfortunately at the bottom of the list in terms of characteristics for pin compatible types in this circuit.
-Types 6U8, 6CQ8, and 6EA8 are often sold as equivalents of each other which explains the similarities in their characteristics.
+Depite the 6BL8 being so common, it unfortunately has the lowest mu for pin compatible types in this circuit.
+Types 6U8, 6CQ8, and 6EA8 are often recommended as equivalents of each other, which explains the similarities in their characteristics.

 Type Mutual conductance (umhos) Amplification Factor